qiskit-community/qiskit-metal/CONTRIBUTING.md

 3. Set up your local environment and instal.

-The most reliable way to set up a qiskit\_metal environment is to build one from scratch using the provided conda environment specification file
-<span class="title-ref">environment.yml</span>.
-To do so, execute these
-commands in the top-level of the repository:
+The most reliable way to set up a Metal environment is to build one from scratch using the provided conda environment specification file `environment.yml`.
+To do so, execute these commands in the top-level of the repository:

 ``` sh